hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 ## <a name="whatdo"></a> What to do when things go wrong

+First install `downgrade`:

 ```bash
 yaourt -S downgrade
 ```
-For example, you have a bug with latest kernel being incompatible with gummiboot.
+As an example, imagine you have a bug with latest kernel being incompatible with gummiboot.
 On Arch [bugtracker](https://bugs.archlinux.org/task/33745#comment116633) you check most recent comments at the bottom of the thread and find out from a user that older kernel `3.12.6-1` still works fine with gummiboot.
 To get back to it we search for old 'linux' (kernel) packages with `downgrade`:

 ```bash
 downgrade linux | grep -i 3.12.6-1